 Make this basic crumble topping in just two simple steps.

 Crumble is a traditional British dessert made with stewed fruits and a golden crumble topping.
-This easy crumble topping takes just 10 minutes to prepare and uses only three store cupboard ingredients – plain flour, butter, and demerara sugar.
-This basic crumble mix will pair nicely with a variety of fruits such as classic apple, rhubarb, and plum.
-This recipe will top a crumble made for four people but if you’re making a bigger crumble simply double the quantities.
+This easy crumble topping takes just 10 minutes to prepare and uses only three cooking essentials – plain flour, butter, and demerara sugar.
+The crumble mixture will pair nicely with a variety of fruits to create classics such as apple crumble, rhubarb crumble, or plum crumble.
+Our crumble topping will top a crumble made for four people but if you’re making a bigger crumble simply double the quantities.
 Leftover crumble mix can be frozen.

 - 150g plain flour

 Cut the butter into cubes and place in a mixing bowl with the flour.
 Rub the butter into the flour until it resembles breadcrumbs, then stir in the sugar.

 Sprinkle this crumble topping over 500g of prepared fruit such as sliced apples, plums or rhubarb, sweetened with a little sugar if liked.
 Bake in a preheated oven at 200°C/400°F/Gas Mark 4 for about 35-40 mins until golden.

 Top tips for making a crumble topping

 How to make a crumble topping with oats

 To give some extra texture to your crumble topping, you can add a tablespoon or two of porridge oats or substitute 50g of the plain flour for oats instead.
 This makes your crumble topping thicker and dense.
 Opt for rolled oats or porridge oats or if you want a chunkier looking topping, jumbo oats work just as well.